mijingduI/mijingduI/README.md

 ## Hello World 👋

-- 🔭 I’m currently working on Beijing
+- 🔭 I’m currently working on Shenzhen
 - 💬 You can ask me about java
 - 📫 How to reach me: <https://mijingdui.github.io/>
 - 😄 Pronouns: youngkbt